 3. Get lost in nature.
 While Aspen is certainly a hot spot for hiking in the summer, popular hiking trails such as the Ute Trail and Smuggler are nearly empty in October and November.
 While the fall foliage has mostly fallen off the trees, the forest is loud with the crunch of every step, and you can fully see the structural bones of the mountainous landscape.

 4. Find a parking place in town.
 Whether you are going to the grocery store, or shopping in the core, trying to find a parking place in town is much easier than in the summer or winter months.
 And, if it’s deep within the off season months, parking is free!
 Traveling without a car?
 We make it easy for every visitor and local in Aspen to ditch the keys.
 Explore some of our many transportation options available in Aspen here.

 5. Arts & Culture Events.
 Every fall our arts & culture community provide season-round entertainment that will delve into your creative side.
-With everything from writing workshops and live music to film premiers and artist exhibitions- you'll head into winter feeling inspired.
-Check out the complete arts & culture shoulder season calendar here.
+While it is a quieter time in Aspen, you can still find everything from virtual writing workshops and music to film premiers and artist exhibitions- you'll head into winter feeling inspired.
+Explore more on our arts & culture community here.

 Follow us on social @AspenCo and tag us in your shoulder season adventures!